 Author: Carey Wallace

 Age Range: 12 and up

-Publication Date: June 2, 2015
+Publication Date: September 3, 2015

 Source of Book: Review copy from the publisher

 © 2015 by Jennifer Robinson of Jen Robinson's Book Page.
 All rights reserved.
 You can also follow me @JensBookPage or at my Growing Bookworms page on Facebook.
 This site is an Amazon affiliate, and purchases made through affiliate links (including linked book covers) may result in my receiving a small commission (at no additional cost to you).